hoanvu/hoanvu.github.io/_posts/2016-05-09-np-problems.md

 + ...

 There is a [million dollar question](https://en.wikipedia.org/wiki/Millennium_Prize_Problems) that if anybody can prove that "N=NP", that person will be granted a million dollar from Clay Mathematics Institute.
+<br><br>

+#### NP-hard

+Sometimes you can be able to solve a problem by reducing it to a different problem.
+Problem A can be reduced to problem B means that given a solution to problem B, I can easily construct a solution to problem A. **Easily** means that the solution to problem A can run in polynomial time.

+A **NP-hard** problem means that I can reduce any problem in NP to that problem.
+In other words, if I can solve a NP-hard problem, I can easily solve any problem in NP.
+If we could solve an NP-hard problem in polynomial time, this would prove P=NP, and you'll win a million dollar.
+<br><br>

+#### NP-complete

+A problem is **NP-complete** if the problem is both:

++ NP-hard, and
++ in NP